Wildlife Safe Tasmania:

 Wildlife Safe Tasmania

-The organization encourages safer driving practices to protect Tasmania's unique wildlife.
+The organisation encourages safer driving practices to protect Tasmania's unique wildlife.
 By slowing and minimizing nighttime driving, both humans and animals benefit.
 Over 60,000 roadkill reports were submitted via their app in 2022.

 Kingston Beach, TAS (view contact and location information)